tmobile/jazz/README.md

 # Jazz Serverless Platform
 **Seamlessly build, deploy & manage cloud-native applications.**

 Jazz addresses gaps and pain points with serverless, particularly for production applications.
 It is not another FaaS implementation.
-Rather, it enhances the usability of existing FaaS platforms.
+Rather, it enhances the usability of existing FaaS systems.
 Jazz has a beautiful UI designed to let devs quickly self-start and focus on code.
 Its modular design makes it easy to add new integrations:

 * **Services** - Today devs can build functions, APIs and static websites.
 The template-based system makes it easy to define new ones.
 * **Deployment Targets** - Currently we deploy to AWS (Lambda, API gateway and S3).
 We plan to support Azure Functions and Docker containers in the near future.